-Changes URL remote points to.
-Sets first URL remote points to matching regex <oldurl> (first URL if no <oldurl> is given) to <newurl>.
-If <oldurl> doesn’t match any URL, error occurs and nothing is changed.
+Changes URLs for the remote.
+Sets first URL for remote <name> that matches regex <oldurl> (first URL if no <oldurl> is given) to <newurl>.
+If <oldurl> doesn’t match any URL, an error occurs and nothing is changed.

-With '--add', instead of changing some URL, new URL is added.
+--add, instead of changing existing URLs, new URL is added.

-With '--delete', instead of changing some URL, all URLs matching regex <url> are deleted.
+--delete, instead of changing existing URLs, all URLs matching regex <URL> are deleted for remote <name>.
 Trying to delete all non-push URLs is an error.

 Gives some information about the remote <name>.